omnia100/Psychic_Bits/README.md

 ---
 1- on your machine install requirements.txt (prefered to install on a venv)
 2- change directory to the project directory contains manage.py
-3- runserver on localhost using the command "python manage.py runserver" 4-
+3- runserver on localhost using the command **python manage.py runserver**
+4-